bube054/ginvalidator/README.md

 ## Installation

-Create an empty folder then run.
+Create an empty folder with a name of your choice, cd into it then run.

 ```
 $ go mod init example.com/learning